wblabio/wgact/src/readme.txt

 * Tweak: Adjusted the HTML comment output
 * Tweak: Added new cookie for Borlabs Cookie
 * Tweak: Made some input elements clickable
+* Tweak: Moved check for failed payments and admin and shop manager up to the pixel manager

 = 1.8.9 =